KIR-CellDIVE/DIVE-MAP/README.md

 The Cell DIVE Multiplex Analysis Pipeline (DIVE-MAP) is combination of scripts, notebooks and containers to make cell segmentation, clustering, analysis and interpretation of multiplex images produced by the Cell DIVE microscopy more straightforward.

 To achieve this we make use of GPU-accelerated cell segmentation as well as various different existing analysis pipelines.
-We provide a set of repositories that make use `Singularity` containers to deploy both in-house developed code as well external pipelines and libraries in consistent and reproducible manner.
+We provide a set of repositories that make use `Apptainer` containers to deploy both in-house developed code as well external pipelines and libraries in consistent and reproducible manner.

 ## System requirements
 These containers have been tested to work Ubuntu 22.04 LTS installed under the Windows Subsystem for Linux (WSL).